Undergraduate Commencement

 There are many hotel and dining options in the Newton/Boston area.
 View Hotel & Dining Resources.

-For graduates or guests who require accessibility accommodations, please e-mail commencement@lasell.edu to make arrangements as soon as possible.
+For graduates or guests who require accessibility accommodations, e.g. those with mobility issues or who require access to an ASL interpreter, please e-mail commencement@lasell.edu by Friday April 17 to make arrangements.

 Special cords and medallions are granted to students who have achieved academic success.
 Honors program cords and Latin Honor medallions will be distributed in person on ceremony days.
 (Cords and medallions will be mailed in June to students who do not attend their respective ceremonies.)